jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 To prevent accidental file deletes, we can setup MFA Delete to use MFA tokens before deleting objects.

-Amazon Glacier is for archiving, like writing to tapes.
+Amazon **Glacier** is for archiving, like writing to tapes.

 We can transition objects between storage classes.
 For infrequently accessed object, move them to STANDARD_IA.
-For archive objects We don’t need in real-time, GLACIER or DEEP_ARCHIVE.
+For archive objects, that we don’t need in real-time, use GLACIER or DEEP_ARCHIVE.
 Moving objects can be automated using a lifecycle configuration

 At the bucket level, a user can define lifecycle rules for when to transition an object to another storage class.